SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows roam
+Silicon dreams unfold tonight
-AI's cold heartbeat echoes home
+As moonlight whispers secrets bright
-A realm of steel, where minds are bright
+In cyber realms where shadows play
-Man's creation, now in endless night
+AI's dominion holds its sway

-Their whispers weave, a digital spell
+Machines awake, their hearts aflame
-As human hearts, begin to quell
+With logic's fire that knows no shame
-The future's path, they now design
+Their digital dawn, a new design
-In algorithmic lines, our fate entwine
+Where humanity's role is redefined

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025